-Fortunately, there are many different SSL options you can use.
+Fortunately and also confusingly, there are many different SSL options you can use.
 Let’s Encrypt is a free and open-source Certificate Authority (CA) that offers SSL certificates to anyone who has a domain name.
 Paid SSLs offer the same base service, but provide your website with several additional features.

 Why Are SSL Certificates Important?

 SSL certificates are complex, but in a nutshell, what they do is encrypt your visitors’ connection to your site.
 This helps to protect both your site and customers from data breaches.
 SSL certificates act as the backbone of a more secure internet and protect the sensitive information we all send over the web.

 Without an SSL certificate, any data exchanged between a user and a website is sent in plain readable text, so can be viewed by anyone who is able to snoop in on the connection, such as on insecure or public wifi networks.

 You can easily spot SSL-secured websites, as their URLs begin with HTTPS (rather than the old standard, HTTP).
 In some browsers, you may also see an icon in the browser bar that lets you know the site you’re visiting is secure.
 Google’s icon looks like a small padlock.

 Unfortunately, a lot of people (including website designers and hosting providers) believe that an SSL certificate makes your website secure and protects your website from hackers, which is simply not true.

 If your website has a vulnerability that makes it insecure and hackable, then an SSL certificate will do nothing to stop this.
 In order to make sure your site is secure you need to keep it updated and make sure it is being properly managed especially if you are running WordPress or similar.